vpakhuchyi/censor/README.md

     },
   }

-  // Initialize a Censor instance with the specified configuration. c, err := censor.NewWithOpts(censor.WithConfig(&cfg)) if err != nil {
+  // Initialize a censor instance with the specified configuration. c, err := censor.NewWithOpts(censor.WithConfig(&cfg)) if err != nil {
     // Handle error.